tnichols217/notes/MUTH 104/Notes/Ragtime.md

 	- Originally a modification of a march form
 	- Most commonly written in 2/4, but also can be in 4/4
 		- A 3/4 rag piece is called a rag waltz
+	- Often was in the forms of
+		- AABBACCC′
+		- AABBCCDD
+		- AABBCCA
 	-